Years ago, a customer voiced a concern about the curbless shower I built for them and the issue was perplexing.

 However, almost everyone that I talked with was stumped as well.

-Finally, after striking out several times, I found someone that had an intriguing solution.
+Finally, after striking out several times, I found someone who had an intriguing solution.

 A Capillary Break